Am I Liable if a Contractor Is Injured in My House?

 Your Second Option

-It may seem like choosing not to exercise control over your renovation is too risky after reading about your liabilities, but taking the opposite stance can actually amount to further legal obligations – most of which the average homeowner is unaware.
+It may seem like choosing not to exercise control over your renovation is too risky after reading about your liabilities, but taking the opposite stance can actually amount to further legal obligations – most of which the average homeowner is unaware of.

 Saying something as simple as “You should probably be wearing safety glasses” to a contractor suggests you’re taking responsibility for the safety of all of the workers at the site.
 If a homeowner gives instructions to workers about where or how to do their jobs, some courts interpret it as an acceptance of accountability for the contractors’ well-being.
 Therefore, if an injury occurs, you could potentially be sued for damages.